Ann Inc.

 Ann Inc. is an American group of specialty apparel retail chain stores for women.
-The company headquartered in New York City and currently operates as a subsidiary of Ascena Retail Group.
+The company is headquartered in New York City and currently operates as a subsidiary of Ascena Retail Group.
 The stores offer classic-styled suits, separates, dresses, shoes and accessories.
 The brand is marketed under five divisions: Ann Taylor, Loft, Lou & Grey, Ann Taylor Factory, and Loft Outlet.

 History

 Richard Liebeskind, the founder of Ann Taylor, opened his first Ann Taylor store in New Haven, Connecticut, in 1954.
 "Ann Taylor" was the name of a best-selling dress at Liebeskind's father's store.
 Both the best-selling dress and the name Ann Taylor were given by the father to his son, Richard Liebeskind, for good luck.
 Liebeskind decided to go with the name Ann Taylor because Ann was considered a very New England name, and Taylor evoked the image of tailored clothing.
 The name supposedly created the ideal identity of classic women's apparel.

 In May 1991, the company completed an initial public offering resulting in aggregate net proceeds of approximately $166.5 million.

 In March 2011, the company changed its name to Ann Inc., from Ann Taylor Stores Corporation.
 As of October 27, 2012, the total store count was 981: of 278 Ann Taylor stores, 101 Ann Taylor Factory stores, 510 Loft stores, and 92 Loft Outlet stores, as well as online at AnnTaylor.com and Loft.com.

 On May 18, 2015, Ascena Retail Group announced a $2.16 billion acquisition of Ann Inc. The buyout was completed on August 21, 2015.
 Ann Inc. will operate as an Ascena Retail Group subsidiary going forward.

 In 2017, Ann Taylor launched a subscription rental service called Infinite Style.
 Loft followed up in 2019 with Infinite Loft subscription, a size inclusive subscription business.